 It's a good idea to know the different types of water heaters available before you purchase one:

-- Solar water heaters use the sun's heat to provide hot water
+- Solar water heaters use the sun's heat to provide hot water and also save money on energy bills.

-- Tankless coil and indirect water heaters use a home's space heating system to heat water
+- Tankless coil and indirect water heaters use a home's space heating system to heat water.

 When selecting the best type and model of water heater for your home, consider the following: